 “I could blast you from here!” the child called down.
 “You can’t hide now!”

+Bet nodded at a message she received on her comms.
 “Lieutenant, Sergeant, return to transport.
 Backup has arrived.”
-Commander Solace’s voice was calm and firm.
-She kept her eyes on the boy.
-“That is an order!” she snapped before either man could protest.
+Her voice was calm and firm, and she kept her eyes on the boy rather than look at her companions.
+“That is an order!” she snapped before when they hesitated.
 She didn’t look back as Fargale grabbed Norquist by the arm and drug him back towards the transport van.

 The boy hovered in the air until the men were out of sight and then landed atop the rock once more.